simylein/minecraft-server/README.md

 ```
 crontab -e
 ```
-A new file will open (If you got one already the existing one will open)
+A new file will open (If you got one already the existing one will open) <br>

-In this file, you can automate things as follows:
+In this file, you can automate things as follows: <br>

-Suggestion:
+Suggestion: <br>
+Side note: if you chose to automate backups in the setup script you got that already in your crontab <br>
 Backup Example: (In order to work, please replace the variables with your own ones)
 ```
 # minecraft ${servername} server backup hourly